fedorenchik/PlanetVim/docs/MENU_REVIEW.md

 3. **Complete the controls:** MD-10 through MD-15 and MD-18 through MD-20.
 4. **Optional advanced coverage:** MD-21/22.

-Use small focused commits with Linux GVim checks first and Windows second.
+Use small focused commits with Linux GVim checks; Windows is deferred.
 Prefer first-party menus/adapters and configuration.
 Native EditorConfig, comment, yank-highlight and help packages are possible consolidation candidates, but a new native equivalent alone does not justify replacing a working plugin.